hiyama341/teemi/README.rst

     :target: https://colab.research.google.com/github/hiyama341/teemi/blob/main/colab_notebooks/05_1_BUILD_CombinatorialLibrary_AllStrains.ipynb

-03. Describes the assembly of a CRISPR plasmid with USER cloning |Notebook 03|.
+03. Assembly of a CRISPR plasmid with USER cloning |Notebook 03|.

-04. Describes the construction of the background strain by K/O of G8H and CPR |Notebook 04|.
+04. Construction of the background strain by K/O of G8H and CPR |Notebook 04|.

-05. Shows how the first combinatorial library was generated for 1280 possible combinations |Notebook 05|.
+05. First combinatorial library was generated for 1280 possible combinations |Notebook 05|.